 Many kinds of assets generate cash flows for their investors, such as mortgages, auto loans, student loans, bank loans, etc. When those cash flows are securitized, they pass through an entity that repackages them as fixed income securities, and their cash flows become the basis of that asset’s value.
 Special entities issue these securities as asset-backed securities (ABS).

-- The learning module also explores the various characteristics of different ABS types and their associated risks.
+You will be introduced to the benefits of securitization for investors, issuers, economies, and financial markets.
+The learning module also explores the various characteristics of different ABS types and their associated risks.

 Fixed-Income Markets for Government Issuers